 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

-Herbs are so easy to grow and they are super easy to preserve over the Winter.
-The only negative thing is that dried herbs never taste as good as fresh herbs.
-That’s all right by us – we would still rather harvest and dry our own herbs, just so we know that they haven’t been sprayed with any chemicals.
+The only downfall with dried herbs is they never seem to taste as good as fresh herbs.
+That’s all right by us – we would still rather harvest and dry our own herbs, just because we know that they haven’t been sprayed with any chemicals.

-However, I always let some go to seed.
+However, I always let a couple of Parsley plants go to seed.
 Why?
 So that in the Spring, if we get lucky, some of those seeds sprout and give us new Parsley plants.
 This way, I have my bases covered and I know I will never need to buy more seed.

 I leave all the tips sitting in a shallow bowl.
 I’ll give them a good stir with my fingers every few days or so and let it dry before storing in a glass jar.
 In the photo, I am drying the herb Lovage which we also use a lot of.
 Read more about growing Lovage!

 We like to use a lot of Parsley in our cooking.
 If we do ever run out, I know I can easily get more at the grocery store, but we usually do harvest and dry enough to last us until the next Spring.
-By then, out new plants are ready to have a bit of a trim and we use that fresh.
+By then, our new plants are ready to have a bit of a trim and we use that fresh.

 Are you drying any Herbs this year?